Sri Sathya Sai Aradhana Day

 Do I see the Divine in others?

-Am I trying to become an instrument of His love?
+Am I sincerely trying to become an instrument of His love?

 Flowers are beautiful.